3.4 Clinical Data Elements for Quality Reporting

 Source of truthIdentifies where the element comes fromWhich record location controls if sources conflict?

-NumeratorDefines who or what counts as meeting the measureDoes documentation support inclusion?
+NumeratorDefines who or what meets the measureDoes documentation support inclusion?

 DenominatorDefines the eligible populationAre encounter and patient criteria captured accurately?

-ExclusionRemoves cases that should not countIs exclusion evidence documented and abstracted consistently?
+Exclusion/exceptionRemoves cases that should not countIs the evidence documented and abstracted consistently?

-ValidationChecks the reliability of reported resultsAre samples audited and discrepancies corrected?
+ValidationChecks reliability of reported resultsAre samples audited and discrepancies corrected?

 Start with the specification

-When a quality report changes unexpectedly, do not immediately assume staff performed poorly.
-First verify the measure definition, reporting period, inclusion criteria, exclusion criteria, data source, and recent system changes.
-A denominator increase may reflect a new location being included.
-A numerator decrease may reflect missing documentation, a changed abstraction rule, or a true decline in performance.
-The RHIA answer should distinguish data quality from clinical performance before recommending action.
+When a quality report changes unexpectedly, do not assume staff performed poorly.
+First verify the measure definition, reporting period, inclusion criteria, exclusion criteria, data source, value set, and recent system changes.
+A denominator increase may reflect a newly included location.
+A numerator decrease may reflect missing documentation, a changed abstraction rule, or a true decline.
+The RHIA answer distinguishes data quality from clinical performance before recommending action.

-This is where documentation integrity and quality reporting overlap.
-If medication times are documented inconsistently across the medication administration record and progress notes, the quality measure may be wrong.
-If discharge disposition is selected from a vague drop-down, readmission or care-transition reporting may suffer.
-If a required element exists only in narrative text but the report expects a discrete field, abstraction burden and error risk increase.
+Documentation integrity and quality reporting overlap here.
+If medication times are documented inconsistently across the MAR and progress notes, a timing measure may be wrong.
+If discharge disposition comes from a vague drop-down, readmission or care-transition reporting suffers.
+If a required element exists only in narrative text but the eCQM expects a discrete coded field, the measure may fail to capture it at all.

 Governance controls for data elements

-A strong data-element governance process defines each element in plain language, identifies the source system and field, assigns an owner, explains acceptable values, documents mapping rules, and sets a validation schedule.
-It also addresses changes.
-If a template, interface, or measure specification changes, the organization should review downstream reports before relying on results.
+A strong data-element governance process defines each element in plain language, names the source system and field, assigns an owner, lists acceptable values, documents mapping rules, and sets a validation schedule.
+It manages change: when a template, interface, value set, or measure spec changes, review downstream reports before relying on results.

 Useful controls include: